microsoft/PSDocs/docs/commands/PSDocs/en-US/Invoke-PSDocument.md

 ### -OutputPath

 The directory path to store markdown files created based on the specified document template.
+This path will be automatically created if it doesn't exist.

 ```yaml
 Type: String